Timotheeee/btd6_mods/all_bosses_at_once/README.md

-on rounds 40, 60 etc all 4 elite bosses come out at once
+on rounds 40, 60 etc all 4 elite bosses come out at once.
+On round 120 you will have to manually spawn-in the bosses using leftshift+F7.
+If you go back to menu, make sure to start playing the round before pressing the hotkey again.